phel-lang/phel-lang/doc/content/documentation/testing.md

 ## Running tests

-Tests can be executed using the `run-tests` function.
+Tests can be run using the `./vendor/bin/phel test` command.
+Therefore, the `test` configuration entry must be set (see [Configuration](/documentation/configuration/)).

+I can use want to run the test manually on your own, the `run-tests` function can be used.
 As arguments it takes a list of namespaces that should be tested.

 ```phel
 (run-tests 'my\ns\a 'my\ns\b)